 A Gulf-wide post-season AM is currently in place to mitigate for an overage of the total recreational ACL if red snapper is classified as overfished.
-Establishing state- specific post-season AMs and methods to adjust the quota, allows for additional flexibility.
+Establishing state-specific post-season AMs and methods to adjust the quota allows for additional flexibility.
 This action would establish a payback provision that applies regardless of whether the stock is overfished and whether the total recreational ACL is exceeded, and a carryover provision if carryover is permitted under established Council procedures.
 In the event of an overage, a payback provision would reduce the catch in the following year, mitigating the impacts on the biological environment.
 The mechanism by which a carryover would be allowed is being developed in another amendment; this action would be dependent on implementation of that amendment.

-In the event of an underage, implementing a carryover provision would increase impacts to the biological community through ensuring the maximum amount of fish are landed, but should not significantly affect the stock because the allowable catch is based on assuming landings will meet the ACL.
-During its January 2018 meeting, the Council's SSC reviewed simulations developed by the Southeast Fisheries Science Center (SEFSC) that demonstrated the effects of a carryover provision on red snapper.
+In the event of an underage, implementing a carryover provision would increase impacts to the biological environment through ensuring the maximum amount of fish are landed, but should not significantly affect the stock because the allowable catch is based on assuming landings would meet the ACL.
+During its January 2018 meeting, the Council's Scientific and Statistical Committee reviewed simulations developed by the SEFSC that demonstrated the effects of a carryover provision on red snapper.
 The simulations showed that fish not caught in the previous fishing year could be harvested, pound for pound, without causing harm to the subject fish stock or jeopardizing the rebuilding plan.
-Because the ABC cannot exceed the OFL, and so long as the OFL is not exceeded, overfishing will not occur in a carryover year.
-The Council is developing a Carryover Provisions and Framework Modifications Amendment for all finfish stocks, which would create the mechanism by which a carryover could occur.
-The new amendment has options to exclude stocks from the carryover provision if they meet certain criteria, such as overfished stocks and stocks with high scientific uncertainty; these exceptions are intended to reduce the risk of impacts to the stock.
-If the red snapper stock met any of the criteria chosen, carryover would not be allowed.
+The acceptable biological catch cannot exceed the overfishing limit, and as long as the overfishing limit is not exceeded, overfishing would not be expected to occur in a carryover year.
+The Council is developing a Generic Carryover Amendment for all finfish stocks, which would create the mechanism by which a carryover could occur.
+The draft amendment has options to exclude stocks from the carryover provision if they meet certain criteria, such as overfished stocks and stocks with high scientific uncertainty; these exceptions are intended to reduce the risk of impacts to the stock.
+If the red snapper stock met any of the exclusion criteria, carryover would not be allowed.

 The indirect effects would be similar to those outlined in Section 4.1.2, which describes additional impacts that could occur if landings are not constrained to the ACL.
 The current total recreational ACL and AMs have been established to maximize yield while constraining landings.
-Therefore, effects to the biological environment from this action regardless of the alternative selected would likely be minimal from the status quo.
+Therefore, effects to the biological environment from this action regardless of the alternative selected would likely be minimal compared with Alternative 1.